mozilla/iacomus/README.md

 - `main-header` is the name of the main column, i.e. the primary key used to identify uniquely a row;
 - `url-prefix` is the url prefix that the dashboard uses to concatenate the date of the requested dataset.

-The filename for a dataset of a given week should follow the pattern: `url-prefix20140804.csv.gz`, where `20140804` is the date of Monday of that week.
+The filename for a dataset of a given week should follow the pattern: `url-prefix20140804.csv.gz`, where `20140804` is the date of Monday.